 Asus' thin and gorgeous 2-in-1 laptop

-Though the device is powered by a low-wattage processor, it packs enough punch to drive a 4K display, getting you through all your daily tasks.
-Sadly, battery life is a little on the short side and you'll have to cope without full-size USB and HDMI ports, but otherwise this is an excellent and affordable hybrid.
+Though the device is powered by a low-wattage processor, it packs enough punch to drive a 4K display, managing to get you through all your daily tasks.
+Sadly, the Transformer Book T300 Chi's battery life is a little on the short side and you'll have to cope without full-size USB and HDMI ports, but otherwise this is an excellent and affordable hybrid.

 Read the full review: Asus Transformer Book T300 Chi